Day 1

 Riding: 4 - 6 hours

 After breakfast you'll be transferred to the small, picturesque town of Chicoana which is 45km from Salta city.
 Here you will meet your horses to start your trail.
 Ride uphill to 2400m from where you will feel you can touch the clouds.
 Stop for a light 'campero' lunch whilst enjoying the view of contrasting landscapes and then continue your ride to Quebrada de Escoipe.
 Here you will leave the horses and transfer to Chicoana to overnight in the beautiful boutique Bo Hotel.
-Dinner will be taken in a traditional restaurant.
+Dinner will be taken in a traditional Criollo restaurant.

 Day 4